-Traffickers thrive where vulnerability is high; where people are desperate and their options are limited or nonexistent.
+Traffickers thrive where vulnerability is high; where people are desperate, and their options are limited or nonexistent.
 People on the move and recent immigrants are at particular risk of exploitation by traffickers because of their precarious social and economic circumstances.

-The International Organization for Migration estimates the number of international migrants to be at least 281million people.
+The International Organization for Migration estimates the number of international migrants to be at least 281 million people.
 They are refugees, asylum seekers, labor migrants, and those displaced by conflict or natural disasters.
 They are fleeing floods, famine, war, violence, endemic poverty, organized crime, and political corruption and the effects of climate change.
 They are both desperate and resilient.

-The adverse circumstances that force people to flee their homes can lead migrants to be deceived in exploitative recruitment abroad.
-Migration routes too often lead migrants into the hands of organized trafficking networks, exploitative employment, or situations of extortion.
-The very status of people as migrants, especially irregular migrants, exposes them to possible negative legal consequences, including fines, detention, or deportation.
+The adverse circumstances that force people to flee their homes can lead unknowing migrants into the hands of corrupt labor recruiters, organized trafficking networks, or individual situations of extortion.
+The very status of people as migrants, especially irregular migrants, makes them vulnerable.
 "Moreover, irregularity often leads migrants to work in sectors prone to exploitation, such as in the fishing industry in South-East Asia, the agricultural sector in Europe, and construction jobs in Northern America."
 (World Migrant Report 2022, Chp 10, 258)

 Immigration and human trafficking are clearly interconnected, especially in the United States.
-Polaris estimates 77 percent of persons trafficked in the United States each year are immigrants (Polaris Analysis of 2021 Data from the National Human Trafficking Hotline, pg.
-8 of 29).
+Polaris estimates over 70 percent of persons trafficked in the United States each year are immigrants (Polaris Analysis of 2021 Data from the National Human Trafficking Hotline, pg.
+8).
 Migrants and immigrants, including children, are sold for sex and labor and exploited across a range of industries in the United States.

-A recent New York Times report, "Alone and Exploited, Migrant Children Work Brutal Jobs Across the U.S," revealed how U.S. companies are exploiting immigrant children.
+A 2023 New York Times report, "Alone and Exploited, Migrant Children Work Brutal Jobs Across the U.S," revealed how U.S. companies are exploiting immigrant children.

-The Times spoke with more than 100 migrant child workers in 20 states who described jobs that were grinding them into exhaustion, and fears that they had become trapped in circumstances they never could have imagined....
+The Times spoke with more than 100 migrant child workers in 20 states who described jobs that were grinding them into exhaustion, and fears that they had become trapped in circumstances they never could have imagined. . . .